aditya109/journey-CKA/Application Lifecycle Management/Application Lifecycle Management.md

   Here are a few other things one can do with the Ambassador Pattern:

-  - If we want all the traffic in the cluster to be encrypted with TS certificate, we might decide to install an nginx proxy in every pod in the cluster.
+  - If we want all the traffic in the cluster to be encrypted with TLS certificate, we might decide to install an nginx proxy in every pod in the cluster.
 We can even go a step farther and use `mutual TLS` to ensure that all requests are authenticated as well as encrypted. (*Primary approach used service meshes such as Istio and Linkerd.*)
   - We can use a proxy to ensure that a centralized OAuth authority authenticates all requests by verifying JWTs.
 One example of this is `gcp-iap-auth`, which verifies that requests are authenticated by GCP Identity-Aware-Proxy.
   - We can connect over a secure tunnel to an external database.
 This is especially handy for databases that don't have built-in TLS support.
 Another example is the Google Cloud SQL Proxy.